-Have you been self employed for less than 1 year?
+Secured loans if self employed for less than 1 year?

-Self employed secured loans are available for borrowers who have been trading for a minimum of six months.
-Lenders will ask to see management accounts – plus projections – from the accountant but the rates and types of secured loan available are more restricted than those offered to self-employed applicants who have a profitable, established business.
+Loans for business purposes are easier to obtain than loans for personal use.
+Therefore, the rates and types of secured loan available vary.
+There is greater choice for those self-employed applicants who have a profitable, established business.
 If you can wait until your first years trading is complete you are likely to find more choice and lower rates.

-Whilst accounts will strengthen any application a number of lenders will accept SA302’s as proof of income – sometimes backed up by bank statements.
-Often the latest accounts have not been prepared – explain this to an adviser and they can also look at lenders which will accept projected profits from your accountant.
+Whilst accounts will strengthen any application, a number of lenders will accept SA302’s as proof of income.
+Sometimes backed up by bank statements.
+Often the latest accounts have not been prepared.
+Explain this to an adviser, and they can also look at lenders which will accept projected profits from your accountant.

 Salary, dividends and retained profit

-Loans to limited companies (including start ups or where bank debt has been called in)
+Secured Loans to limited companies (including start ups or where bank debt has been called in)

 Those who are trading through a limited company can take out business loans secured on their homes or on business premises they own.
 These have proved useful for those declined by the high street due to insufficient trading accounts or a poor credit history.

 We have seen scenarios where lenders have allowed a third charge.
 This allows self-employed borrowers to retain their competitive first and second charges and borrow less at the higher business interest rates.
 A third charge is also helpful where the bank (sometimes holding a second charge for an overdraft) wants its debt reduced.
 Recalling the whole debt could scuttle the business.
 We have therefore arranged loans to simply keep the bank at bay whilst the business either restructured or improved trading.